reaktivity/nukleus-oauth.java/README.md

-# nukleus-auth-jwt.java
+# nukleus-oauth.java

-JWT (JSON Web Token) authorization nukleus.
+OAuth nukleus with support for JWT (JSON Web Token) bearer tokens.

 ## Configuration

-System property "auth.jwt.keys", default value "keys.jwk", specifies the name of a file which contains a set of public keys in JWK Set format as defined in RFC-7517.
+System property "oauth.keys", default value "keys.jwk", specifies the name of a file which contains a set of public keys in JWK Set format as defined in RFC-7517.
 The file name  must either be absolute or relative to the "home" directory of the auth-jwt nukleus.
 Each key must have the following parameters:

 1. kid (key identifier) unique within the file
 2. alg (algorithm) specifying the signing algorithm it is to be used with.